teej2542/rlt-hiring-exercise/README.md

 In the Terraform file (test.tf) there is a credential section where you will put your access and secrete keys.
 Then there are 3 resources that will be created.

 **NOTE:** Before starting make sure you have the AWS IAM access and secrete keys with the appropriate permissions.
 Also set the default region.
+Install Terraform (https://www.terraform.io/downloads.html)

 **Resources**